cowboy/dotfiles/README.md

 # Dotfiles

-My OS X / Ubuntu dotfiles.
+My OSX / Ubuntu dotfiles.

-## Why is this a git repo?
+## About this project

 I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
 In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
 And I've never done a very good job of actually maintaining these files.
 It's been a total mess.